Explore Ireland

 Address: Bow St, Smithfield Village Dublin

-Telephone: (0)1 807 2355
+Telephone: +353 1 807 2355

-Airfield House & Farm
+Airfield House and Farm

-Kids love nothing more than farms and farm animals, and what better place for them to explore than an actual working farm.
-The sheep, horses, goats and pigs will provide endless entertainment for young ones and with plenty of space to run around and activities for children to get involved, parents will enjoy themselves too.
-The Airfield House and Car Museum are also great to explore and this is one of Dublin's must-see attractions.
+Kids love nothing more than farms, and there's no better place for them to explore than an actual working one.
+Airfield is the only active farm left within Dublin's city boundary and the owners aim to connect people of all ages to nature through farming and gardening.
+Indeed, they want to instill a respect and love for the natural environment.
+The sheep, horses, goats and pigs will provide endless entertainment for young ones and, with plenty of space to run around and activities for children to get involved in, parents will enjoy themselves too.

 Imaginosity